-For cables, limits are imposed for impulse voltage testing during fault location procedures and these limits are specified in the relevant section of this Code.
+For cables, limits are imposed for impulse voltage testing during fault location procedures and these limits are specified in the relevant section of this document.

-The voltage levels and durations of on site tests specified in the tables of this Code are mainly based upon the relevant IEC or BS specifications (where the standard specifies an on site test).
+The voltage levels and durations of on-site tests specified in this document are mainly based upon the relevant IEC or BS specifications (where the standard specifies an on-site test).
 For 6.6, 11 and 33 kV cables previously in service, where the condition of the insulation may have deteriorated, reduced voltage levels are applicable.
-These have been agreed with the cable manufacturers.

-In AC testing, the applied voltage shall normally be 50 Hz, though in special circumstances a higher or lower frequency, or other waveform may be applied after obtaining the approval of the Electricity Operations Policy and Standards Manager.
+In AC testing, the applied voltage shall normally be 50 Hz, though in specific circumstances a different frequency, or other waveform may be applied.
 In general, AC 50 Hz testing is preferred because it stresses the plant or cable insulation in the same manner as it will be stressed whilst in service.
 Unfortunately, the capacitance of power cables of any length makes the reactive kVA required much too great to be supplied by equipment of reasonable size and cost, hence DC, VLF or resonance testing must be used instead.